Unity-Technologies/com.unity.probuilder/docs/docs/toolbar/overview-toolbar.md

 Section Video: <a href="@todo">Toolbar Overview: Text vs Icon Mode</a>
 </div>

-You can resize the Toolbar however you like, and it will re-order and flow it's contents to match.
+You can resize the Toolbar however you like; ProBuilder will re-order the icon or text contents to best fit the window size.

 Prefer the good ol' Text Buttons?
 Right click on the toolbar in the empty space and choose "Use Text Mode".
 In this menu you can also change how this window is displayed (docking or floating).